cqframework/cql-execution/test-server/README.md

 ## CQL Execution Workbench

 When the server is running, open `http://localhost:8000` in a browser.
+The workbench supports two local testing modes:

-The workbench accepts a **System-only CQL expression** (for example, `1 + 2`), translates it to ELM, and executes it against the current checkout of `cql-execution`.
-It displays both the native execution result and the translated ELM.
+- **Expression** mode accepts a System-only CQL expression (for example, `1 + 2`),
+  wraps it in a temporary `Unfiltered` library, translates it to ELM, and executes it against the current checkout of `cql-execution`.
+- **FHIR Bundle** mode accepts a full CQL library plus a FHIR Bundle JSON payload, translates the library to ELM, and executes it in `Patient` context so CQL **Retrieves** such as `[Condition]` run against the supplied Bundle.

 The page calls `POST /api/execute` with a JSON body such as: